jCobbSK/playground/README.md

 1. `cd app && yarn run test:unit` for unit tests
 2. `cd app && yarn run test:e2e` for cypress tests

+Main use-cases are covered by cypress, unit tests are used only for small cases (e.g. loading state, failed state ...)

 ## Used tech

 - Official `vite` scaffold